-Does the College of Architecture offer scholarships?
+Does the School of Architecture offer scholarships?

 Applicants should follow the instructions regarding scholarship consideration on the ApplyTexas or The Coalition forms as well as complete the required essay(s).
 To apply for federal, state, and institutional financial aid, applicants will need to complete the Free Application for Federal Student Aid (FAFSA).
 You may also find more information about these application processes through the Scholarships and Financial Aid websites.

 Continuing students can apply for Continuing Student Scholarships through the University Scholarship Application on the scholarships website.
 Some other scholarships may be available from our departments, centers, and other organizations.
-See the College of Architecture Scholarship page for more information.
+See the School of Architecture Scholarship page for more information.